irohn/nix.nvim/README.md

 vim.keymap.set("n", "<leader>l", require("nix").lsp.toggle)
 ```

+Use the `?` key in the LSP Manager buffer to see the keybindgs

 ### Nixpkgs
 By default this plugin uses your system's nixpkgs channel, and does not allow unfree packages.